 Because there's no doubt that the spinal nerves do affect the tissues and muscles surrounding them and that this can cause you back pain when they are irritated.

-So why do some people find it a great help?
+So why do so many people find it a great help?

-Maybe it is a placebo effect where they expect to get better after treatment and this helps their recovery.
+Maybe it's a placebo effect where they expect to get better after treatment and this helps their recovery.

 Or they may have the kind of back pain that would've cleared up on it's own anyway even without the chiropractic treatment.

 Of course there is also the chance that chiropractic spinal manipulation really does help back pain but that it just hasn't been scientifically proven yet.

 But the takeaway here I think is that it can help some people to relieve their back pain, even if there is no solid evidence.

 So weigh it up and if it sounds like the kind of treatment that would appeal to you then give it a try and see how you go.